 I liked this picture the most.
 I have a feeling of fulfillment by attaching the photo-etched parts that are not used.
 Blowing the ship’s bottom color to give momentum, work will be done at once with the warship color and detail painting.

 Yukikaze is the only ship surviving to the end of the war among approximately 60 Kagero type destroyers.
 Yukikaze participated in several operations from the war to the battleship Yamato’s suicide attack.
 After the war, it was handed over to the Republic of China and was dismantled in Taiwan in 1971.
-There are many Japanese who have strong affection, very destined destroyer.
+There are many Japanese who have a strong affection, very destined destroyers.